codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

-## Monitor services for selected application
+## Monitor services for selected GitOps application

 The Services tab shows the K8s services for each deployment of the application.
 Each service shows the number of replicas, the endpoint IP, the labels that reference the application, and the health status.